upper/upper.io/upper-docs/upper.io/v3/content/getting-started/index.md

 res = sess.Collection("people").Find("id", 20).Or("id", 21)

-// If the table has a primary key, you can look up by that
-// key by providing it as sole argument: res = sess.Collection("people").Find(20)
+// Primary keys can also be passed as arguments. res = sess.Collection("people").Find(20)
 ```